spear-sim/spear/docs/building_spearsim.md

 python create_symlinks.py
 ```

-## Copy Unreal Engine starter content
+## Copy starter content

-Our `SpearSim` project requires you to explicitly copy some starter content from your Unreal Engine installation to the project folder.
+Our `SpearSim` project requires you to explicitly copy some starter content from your Unreal Engine installation to the project directory.

 ```console
 cd tools